openframeworks/ofBook/02_cplusplus_basics/chapter.md

 }
 ```

-Now press the green "ideone it!" **[BD: Note that you previously referred to a button using _italics_]** button at the bottom right corner and watch the output console, which is the bottom half of the code editor, just above that green button.
+Now press the green *ideone it!* button at the bottom right corner and watch the output console, which is the bottom half of the code editor, just above that green button.
 You will see orange status messages saying things like “Waiting for compilation”, “Compilation”, and “Running”.
 Shortly after, the program will itself, execute, its output printed.
 You should see the new message in Figure 8.

 ![Figure 8](images/hello-world.png "Figure 8: Hello World appears in output window")